AutoJenny/blog/blog-launchpad/docs/syndication/database_schema.md

-# Social Media Syndication System - Database Framework Strategy
+# Social Media Syndication System - Database Schema Reference

 ## Overview
-This document outlines our database framework strategy for the Social Media Syndication System, which follows a **progressive implementation approach**: starting with a simple MVP that leverages existing database structure, while building toward a comprehensive enterprise-level database system.
+This document provides a comprehensive reference for the Social Media Syndication System database schema.
+The system follows a **progressive implementation approach**: starting with a simple MVP that leverages existing database structure, while building toward a comprehensive enterprise-level system.

 **Document Version**: 3.0
 **Created**: 2025-01-27